toerob/t3cartographer/README.md

 **fig.7**

-You can instad have this:
+You can instead have this:

 <img src="./examples/screenshots/screenshot4.png">